GentleWine/sunshine/README.md

 # sunshine

+### description

-a national undergraduate creation and innovation project, which is mainly oriented to depression
+​	a national undergraduate creation and innovation project, which is mainly oriented to depression

+### technologies

+- SpringBoot
+- uniapp
+- docker
+- mysql
+- redis

+### Architecture